 Trigger #2: A stressful event

-These are an unavoidable part of life and research confirms an association between stressful events and worse menopause symptoms which 47% of women in the study confirmed was a big trigger for them.
+These are an unavoidable part of life and the research confirms an association between stressful events and menopause symptoms.
+The study showed that 47% of women said that stressful events triggered symptoms for their symptoms.

 Why?
 It is not necessarily the event in itself that is the primary trigger here but more how you respond to it.
 Many of us can spend a huge chunk of time over thinking and catastrophising, either before and after an event, and these negative thought patterns can raise levels of stress and anxiety leading to tension headaches, sweating, palpitations, digestive issues, problems sleeping and the temptation to anaesthetise negative feelings with alcohol or overeating.

 What can help?
 Almost any form of exercise (including a brisk walk) helps to reduce stress hormones and stimulate production of feel-good endorphins.
 Practicing relaxation techniques like yoga & meditation or mindfulness and breathing exercises can also help you to both better manage stress and remain more positive.
 Many women have also benefitted from cognitive behavioural therapy (CBT) a type of talking therapy which teaches coping strategies including how to change negative thoughts, feelings and behaviours into more positive ones.
 There is evidence to show that CBT can also help with perimenopause and menopausal anxiety, low mood and sleep problems.
 Plus, it has been shown to help reduce the impact of hot flushes and night sweats.
 Ultimately, we all deal with stress differently however and what helps one woman might not work for another, so it can be a matter of trial and error – and a combination of factors including eating better, getting more sleep and limiting alcohol – that can create a more effective buffer against stressful events and perimenopausal symptoms generally.